 The staff were really helpful, knowledgable and friendly.
 I also liked the tech stack we covered.

-What did you find challenging at Manchester Codes?
+What did you find challenging at Command Shift?

 Making certain sacrifices for 6 months.
 Half a year is a long time to commit to training and life happens in that amount of time which mean you can't always commit as much as you would like to some weeks.